How to take an HPR shooting - The Field

 All these continental breeds have acquired enthusiastic followers, keen to demonstrate what good gundogs they are.
 Yet despite this, many shoots are loathe to welcome them, even in the beating line.
 I’ve met keepers convinced that all HPRs are noisy and hard-mouthed, so they are reluctant to take the risk of having them on their ground.

 What is true is that many HPR owners are new to the world of working gundogs.
 They have been attracted to their chosen breed by its looks, have discovered its gundog heritage and trained it to be a proper gundog.
 Frustratingly, their dog’s working career fails to go any further as they can’t find a shoot prepared to let their animal work.
 Many shooting people forget how difficult it is to break into the sport unless you have the right connections, even if you have a spaniel or labrador.
 It’s even more difficult with an HPR.
-If you want to shoot you can always buy a day but there are few such opportunities for working your dog.

-A farm close to my home has a lady gamekeeper, a rarity in itself, who is also an HPR enthusiast, breeding, training and trialling her Hungarian wirehaired vizslas.
+A farm close to my home has a lady gamekeeper, a rarity in itself, who is also an HPR shooting enthusiast, breeding, training and trialling her Hungarian wirehaired vizslas.
 These dogs are great ambassadors for HPRs.
-Few visiting guns can name the breed when they first see them but everyone goes home impressed with their steadiness and bidability.
 They are a classic reminder that sound training is essential for any gundog, regardless of breed.
 However, crimes you might get away with when running a badly trained labrador or springer spaniel are impossible with an HPR.

 This, perhaps, is as good as reason as any not to own one.
 However, if the athleticism and looks of an HPR do appeal, then don’t be put off from considering one as a shooting dog, especially if you enjoy rough shooting.
 These continental breeds come into their own on ground where birds are sparse and a dog that can range widely is essential to put birds in the bag.
 Unlike spaniels, they have the great advantage of stopping and pointing before they flush, giving you the chance of a shot.
 Shooting a pheasant off a point may not be technically challenging but it can be enormously satisfying, especially if it’s your dog doing the pointing.

-Note: This article was originally published in 2018 and has been updated.